Ltramper/Are-house-prices-contagious/README.md

 &nbsp;

-If you are intrigued, have a look at <a href="https://github.com/Ltramper/A-visualisation-of-the-housing-market/blob/master/HouseM.ipynb">HouseM.ipynb</a>
+If you are intrigued, have a look at <a href="https://github.com/Ltramper/A-visualisation-of-the-housing-market/blob/master/HouseM.ipynb">HouseM.ipynb</a> (backup link <a href="https://nbviewer.jupyter.org/github/Ltramper/Are-house-prices-contagious/blob/master/HouseM.ipynb">HouseM.ipynb</a>)

 ---------------------------------